dagger/dagger/demos/v1/demo-v1.md

 ### todoapp Deploy from CLI

 1. Show todoapp docs from playground
-1. Jump to CLI, show this command: `cloak -p examples/todoapp/go/cloak.yaml do Deploy --local-dir src=examples/todoapp/app --secret token="$NETLIFY_AUTH_TOKEN"`
+1. Jump to CLI, show this command: `dagger -p examples/todoapp/go/dagger.yaml do Deploy --local-dir src=examples/todoapp/app --secret token="$NETLIFY_AUTH_TOKEN"`
-   - explain args (`-p` points to the configuration of the todoapp extension, `do Deploy` tells cloak to run the Deploy op, `--local-dir` and `--secret` map to args in the deploy schema)
+   - explain args (`-p` points to the configuration of the todoapp extension, `do Deploy` tells dagger to run the Deploy op, `--local-dir` and `--secret` map to args in the deploy schema)
 1. Run command, show the deployed URL

 ### Extension Implementations

-1. From `examples/todoapp/go` show `schema.graphql`, `cloak.yaml` and `main.go`.
+1. From `examples/todoapp/go` show `schema.graphql`, `dagger.yaml` and `main.go`.
 Explain the schema, config and then map that to the implementation in `main.go`
    - For the TS flavored demo, go to `examples/todoapp/ts` and open `index.ts` instead of `main.go`.
 1. Same as above, but show `examples/yarn` (implementation in `index.ts`)
    - Note use of raw graphql queries (TS has nice gql integration), how simple it is to express imperitive logic
 1. Same as above, but show `examples/alpine` (implementation in `main.go`)
-   - Note that `yarn` calls out to `alpine` but has no awareness it's invoking Go code from Typescript; cloak handles all the container magic in the background to make that happen
+   - Note that `yarn` calls out to `alpine` but has no awareness it's invoking Go code from Typescript; dagger handles all the container magic in the background to make that happen
 1. Same as above, but show `examples/netlify/go` (implementation in `main.go`) or `examples/netlify/ts` (implementation in `index.ts`)
    - Note that the 3rd party netlify client is just imported and used; can import whatever libraries you want.
 This code is then invokable from any other language and also wrapped up in dagger caching goodness.